akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

 ## How to Test

-@ref:[Multi Node Testing](../scala/multi-node-testing.md) is useful for testing cluster applications.
+@ref:[Multi Node Testing](multi-node-testing.md) is useful for testing cluster applications.

-Set up your project according to the instructions in @ref:[Multi Node Testing](../scala/multi-node-testing.md) and @ref:[Multi JVM Testing](../scala/multi-jvm-testing.md), i.e. add the `sbt-multi-jvm` plugin and the dependency to `akka-multi-node-testkit`.
+Set up your project according to the instructions in @ref:[Multi Node Testing](multi-node-testing.md) and @ref:[Multi JVM Testing](multi-jvm-testing.md), i.e. add the `sbt-multi-jvm` plugin and the dependency to `akka-multi-node-testkit`.

-First, as described in @ref:[Multi Node Testing](../scala/multi-node-testing.md), we need some scaffolding to configure the `MultiNodeSpec`.
+First, as described in @ref:[Multi Node Testing](multi-node-testing.md), we need some scaffolding to configure the `MultiNodeSpec`.
-Define the participating roles and their [cluster_configuration_scala](#cluster-configuration-scala) in an object extending `MultiNodeConfig`:
+Define the participating roles and their [configuration](#cluster-configuration) in an object extending `MultiNodeConfig`:

 @@snip [StatsSampleSpec.scala]($akka$/akka-cluster-metrics/src/multi-jvm/scala/akka/cluster/metrics/sample/StatsSampleSpec.scala) { #MultiNodeConfig }